suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Nullable (?) and non-nullable types are enforced at compile time.
 ✔ Use ! cautiously and ?? to handle null values gracefully.

 🚀 “Dart’s sound null safety makes Flutter apps safer, faster, and more reliable by preventing null errors at compile time!”

 ---

-26) What is the Null-Aware Operator in Dart?
+26.What is the Null-Aware Operator in Dart?
+---
 Null-aware operators in Dart help safely handle null values and prevent null reference errors.
     They provide a way to check for null and assign default values or safely access properties without crashing the app.

 🔹 Key Null-Aware Operators:
 1️⃣ ??
 (Default Value Operator) → Returns the value if it's not null, otherwise assigns a default.